Wireless Router Security

 - Avoid using WEP Encryption unless you have no other choice.
 Reasoning: It’s not very secure.
 Hackers with the appropriate software can crack your password then both surf the Internet using your network connection, and read all of your wireless network traffic.

-Wireless Router Security, hardware firewall, home network security, unsolicited network traffic, WiFi, Wi-Fi, Bluetooth, MAC Address Filtering, WEP Encryption, WPA-PSK Encryption, WPA2-PSK, TKIP, AES, 電腦安全指點
+Wireless Router Security, Windows security, Mac OS security, hardware firewall, home network security, unsolicited network traffic, WiFi, Wi-Fi, Bluetooth, MAC Address Filtering, WEP Encryption, Wi-Fi Protected Access, WPA3, WPA3 PSK, WPA2, WPA2 PSK, WPA, WPA PSK, TKIP, AES, 電腦安全指點